steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

                     default                         Error.cshtml

 #### Logging
+    N.B.
+Solver stdout is sent to the console only if the Serilog MinimumLevel is Information.
+(MinimumLevel = Error will suppress it.)
     How can ModelRelief messages be associated with a category (e.g. 'Microsoft')?

     Limit the size of the log file.